leafpetersen/dep-generic-methods/proposal.md

-One potentially interesting point in the space would be to allow predicative but non-prenex type abstraction: that is, allow generic functions to be passed around as first class values (as opposed to only allowing instantations of generic functions to be passed around), while forbidding the instantation of generic type parameters with universal types.
+One potentially interesting point in the space would be to allow predicative but non-prenex type abstraction: that is, allow generic functions to be passed around as first class values (as opposed to only allowing instantiations of generic functions to be passed around), while forbidding the instantiation of generic type parameters with universal types.
 This would allow functions to be parameterized over (and to return) generic functions, and data structures to contain generic functions.